 Students wanting to change between concentrations or change from a Master's to a Ph.D. in Computer Engineering must submit a new application with Graduate Admission.
-If admitted, Graduate College's pre-admission policy states that a student is allowed to use only twelve credits with grades of "B" or better from the original program to the new program.
-However, petitions to the pre-admission policy will be considered on a case-by-case basis.
+If admitted, Graduate College's pre-admission policy states that a student is allowed to use only twelve graduate-level credits with grades of "B" or better that were not used towards a previous degree.
+Pre-admission credits must have been taken within three years of admission to the ASU degree to be accepted.
+Pre-admission credits are evaluated and are subject to approval by the Program Chair and the Graduate College.